iohzrd/follow/README.md

 - [ ] "remix"(clone and modify) other users "playlists"...
 - [ ] seed posts as web torrents (for redundancy)
 - [ ] sign posts (probably the list of CIDs or maybe body)
-- [ ] become keybase alternative...
+- [ ] keybase-like functionality...
 - [ ] use IPLD

 ## Follow me